brumar/jbsays/README.md

 - Docker containers are probably not perfect security boundaries
 - While the default prompt asks Claude to commit systematically, empirically it does not always occur automatically
 - Users are strongly advised to work on fresh new projects or create backups before starting, as significant changes may be made to the codebase
+- The `.jbsays` folder contains sensitive information including logs and credentials that must be kept private (automatically added to `.gitignore`)

 ## Quick Start